***warning, there are graphic images, not for the faint of heart***

 I’m hoping to stumble across a town or city that feels right and makes me feel safe and comfortable.
 Hopefully that’s soon but for now I’m going to keep traveling and living freely.

-Connor is now suing me for sharing my story.
-Here is my GoFundMe for legal help:
+Connor is now suing me for 1.25 million for sharing my story.
+Here is my Payment portal for my attorney if you would like to help me pay him

 Follow me in Instagram for more of my in-the-moment adventures! @maggmountains